hawkeye-bot/springio2017/README.md

 ## Test
  Test if the newly added custom Spring Boot starters are working.
 1. Start Apache Artemis
 2. Start the Finance and / or Warehouse application.
-You will see the application is started with a Jetty servlet container en Log4j2 is used as the standard logging framework
+You will see the application is started with a Jetty servlet container and Log4j2 is used as the standard logging framework
 3. With a specific log4j2.xml configuration you can test if Log4j2 is used instead of Logback

 ## Artemis